By Esteban Araza

-For simplicity the U.S. customary units are used in this article.
+For simplicity the U.S. customary units are used in this article and elsewhere in this site.

 Importance of pump specific speed